OkayToGreat/collaborative-writing/drafts/improve-your-life-with-ChatGPT.md

 # Improve Your Life With ChatGPT: A User-Friendly Guide

 Welcome to "Improve Your Life With ChatGPT".
-In this course, you'll discover how to harness the power of ChatGPT not only to enhance your own life but also to inspire and benefit others
+In this course, you'll discover how to harness the power of ChatGPT not only to enhance your own life but also to inspire and benefit others.

 This course is tailored for beginners, especially non-technical adults with a fundamental grasp of computers and basic internet skills.